Gutka: Health effects

 Gutka is highly addictive, represents a major health risk, has no safe level use and is not a safe substitute for smoking.
-Globally smokeless tobacco products like gutka contribute to 650,000 deaths each year with a significant proportion of them in Southeast Asia.
+Globally smokeless tobacco products such as gutka contribute to 650,000 deaths each year with a significant proportion of them in Southeast Asia.

-Using gutka can cause a number of adverse health effects such as head and neck cancer, oral cancer, oral submucous fibrosis, oesophagus cancer, and pancreatic cancer, cardiovascular disease, and asthma.
+Using gutka can cause a number of adverse health effects such as head and neck cancer, oral cancer, oral submucous fibrosis, oesophagus cancer, and pancreatic cancer, cardiovascular disease and asthma.
 It also raises the risk of fatal coronary artery disease, fatal stroke and non-fatal ischaemic heart disease When a person chews gutka, the mixture directly enters the system through the oral cavity, which absorbs 28 cancer-causing chemicals.

-Gutka can cause adverse reproductive effects including stillbirth, premature birth, low birth weight.
+Gutka can cause adverse reproductive effects including stillbirth, premature birth and low birth weight.
 Nicotine in gutka that are used during pregnancy can affect how a baby's brain develops before birth.

 Gutka use causes the production of various reactive free radicals that induce oxidative stress, particularly in oral tissues.
 Gutka exposure can lead to the oxidation of guanine bases in DNA to form 8-hydroxy-2'-deoxyguanosine (8-OHdG or its tautomer 8-oxo-dG) as a major byproduct.
 Exposure to Gutka tends to be highest in saliva and urine as evaluated by measuring 8-OHdG in DNA.

 Creative advertising by tobacco companies and lack of accessible information for the public leads to many gutka users being unaware of the dangers it can bring.
-Often users believe that gutka can act as a digestion aid, kill germs, and generally give a sense of well-being.
+Often users believe that gutka can act as a digestion aid, kill germs and generally give a sense of well-being.
 In fact 34.4% of smokers have switched to smokeless tobacco use as way to quit but there is no scientific evidence that using gutka can help a person quit smoking.
 As of 2015 it was the fourth most common addictive product worldwide.